Calathea bachemiana (Goeppertia bachemiana) Indoor Care, Propagation and Common problems

 Temperature and Humidity

-Calathea bachemiana requires high humidity (50% to 80%) inorder to thrive.
+Calathea bachemiana requires a humidity of 50% to 60% to thrive.
 Low humidity causes the plant to develop brown leaf tips and edges.
+Use a hygrometer to monitor the humidity for the optimum growth of the plant.

-Calathea bachemiana can also be grown in the bathroom or other moist areas in the home where humidity is high if there is adequate lighting.
+To up humidity, set the pot on a wet pebble tray or use a cool mist humidifier.
+Calathea bachemiana can also be grown in a bathroom or other moist areas in the home if there is adequate lighting.
 Check out these techniques on how to raise humidity for houseplants.

 Keep the leaves clean by damp-wiping with a soft cloth to get rid of dust and aslo discourage pest infestations.
+Make sure that there is good air circulation to minimize fungal diseases.

 Fertilizer

+Feed Calathea bachemiana with a balanced, liquid fertilizer every 4 weeks through out the growing season.
 Stop feeding during the cold season as growth is minimal and feeding at this time can lead to fertilizer burn.

 Regularly, flush out accumulated chemicals (salts) from the soil by running a stream of water through the soil.
 Allow the stream of water to run for some time and repeat the process several times.